FOR IMMEDIATE RELEASE

 BP makes enough money in less than a week to cover the total cost of oil spill response efforts so far.
 Hardworking Americans should not be left to foot the bill for the oil industry's recklessness.

 We need to free up the federal government to respond fully to this disaster with assurance that BP will pay for every cent of it.

-The fishing and tourism industries in the Gulf are expected to take a hit of roughly $5 billion as a result of the BP disaster.
+The fishing and tourism industries in the Gulf are expected to take a hit of roughly $5 million as a result of the BP disaster.
 We need to make sure that people who lose their livelihoods and watch their natural environment destroyed are adequately compensated.

 BP made this mess and they need to clean it up.
 It's very simple.